soIu/tpython/README.md

 # tpythonpp

-A tiny GIL-less python implementation (based on TinyPy), fully upgraded from C to C++11, and optimized for speed and portability to mobile platforms.
+A tiny GIL-less python implementation (based on TinyPy), written in Pythonic++ (a dialect of C++), and optimized for speed and portability to mobile platforms.
 TPython++ is used by the Blendot game engine.  http://blendot.org

 # history